KozyrevaSvetlana/Figures/README.md

 # Figures
-Task 1 is FiguresLibrary
+Task 1 is FiguresLibrary.
-Tests are in the FiguresTest
+Tests are in the FiguresTest.
-Task 2 is in SqlQuery_Product.sql
+Task 2 is in SqlQuery_Product.sql.